TheYoanel/TheYoanel/README.md

 <a href="https://www.linkedin.com/in/nelson-lefebvre/?locale=fr_FR"><img src="https://i.ibb.co/p4F5PrF/White-Minimalist-Profile-Linked-In-Banner.png" alt="White-Minimalist-Profile-Linked-In-Banner" style="width: 100%; height: auto; display: block;"></a>
 # Introduction
 Greetings!
 My name is Nelson Lefebvre, a passionate and dedicated individual hailing from France 🥐.
-Armed with a Master's degree in Computer Science, specializing in Decision and Optimization as well as AI-Data 🗂️, I am poised at the intersection of cutting-edge technology and impactful solutions.

 I hold a Master’s degree in Computer Science, specializing in Decision-Making, Optimization, and AI-Data.
 During my studies, I had the privilege of participating in a university exchange program at the esteemed University of Omaha in 2022, which significantly enhanced my programming skills.